wskingdom/Crowd-Hat/README.md

 Jilin University and University of Michigan<br>
  In CVPR 2023

  This module works on top of the **Head** of detection methods and it can be tailored for each detection Head, thus we call it Crowd **Hat**.
-In this repository, Hat_LSC-CNN means Crowd Hat implemented on LSC-CNN, likewise the others.
+ In this repository, Hat_LSC-CNN means Crowd Hat implemented on LSC-CNN, and likewise the others.

 ### Implementation
 Crowd Hat can be easily added on detection-based methods.
 Just follow the steps below: